JebbyCodes/Jebbys-Jailbreak/README.md

 ## How to run:
 ### **Stable Release:**
-- [1] Download & extract the `Jebby's Jailbreak.zip` file from the provided link in the [latest release](https://github.com/JebbyCodes/Jebbys-Jailbreak/releases/tag/v7)
+- [1] Download & extract the `Jebbys_Jailbreak_Stable.zip` file from the provided link in the [latest release](https://github.com/JebbyCodes/Jebbys-Jailbreak/releases/tag/v8)
 - [2] Run the `Jebby's Jailbreak.pyw` file inside.

 *OR*

-- [1] Download & extract the `Jebby.s.Jailbreak.zip` file from the provided asset link in the [latest release](https://github.com/JebbyCodes/Jebbys-Jailbreak/releases/tag/v7)
+- [1] Download & extract the `Jebbys_Jailbreak_Stable.zip` file from the provided asset link in the [latest release](https://github.com/JebbyCodes/Jebbys-Jailbreak/releases/tag/v8)
 - [2] Run the `Jebby's Jailbreak.pyw` file inside.

 =======================================